Green-Software-Foundation/sci-guide/docs/I/IntensityDatabase.md

 ### What external data sources are available for getting carbon intensity data  ?

-The following are the list of public sources where you can find the carbon intesity data based on the location.
+The following is the list of public sources where you can find the carbon intensity data based on the location.
 1. Carbon intensity of electricity - https://ourworldindata.org/grapher/carbon-intensity-electricity
 2. Carbon Intensity for UK regions - https://carbonintensity.org.uk/